-- 3.5 Strete village straddles the A379 coast road and extends northwards along the lane to St Michael's Church and beyond.
-The ancient heart of the village is protected as a Conservation Area and the plan aims to safeguard its historic and architectural character for present and future generations. - 3.6 A variety of local features contribute to giving Strete its distinctive local character.
+- 3.6 The name Strete appears to have first been documented in 1244, deriving from the Old English for road suggesting that the village lies on an ancient trackway.
+Formerly a part of the parish of Blackawton, Strete became a separate parish in 1881 when the Chapel of Ease (built in 1836) became the parish church of St Michael's.
+Strete also lies in that part of the South Hams which had a large part to play as a training ground for the Normandy landings of World War II. - 3.7 The ancient heart of the village is protected as a Conservation Area and the plan aims to safeguard its historic and architectural character for present and future generations. - 3.8 A variety of local features contribute to giving Strete its distinctive local character.
 Some of these are designated or protected but many are not subject to specific protection.
-The plan aims to recognise the value of local heritage assets, both designated and undesignated, to protect them and to seek their enhancement. - 3.7 Designated historic assets protected by the plan include seven listed buildings and the Conservation Area.
-A variety of undesignated heritage assets is also important and make a positive contribution to the special character of Strete.
+The plan aims to recognise the value of local heritage assets, both designated and undesignated, to protect them and to seek their enhancement. - 3.9 Designated historic assets protected by the plan include the Conservation Area and 23 other designated heritage assets across the parish, including two Grade II listed buildings.
+7 of the listed buildings lie within the village (all being Grade II listed) and the parish church is on the Heritage at Risk Register.
+A variety of undesignated heritage assets is also important and makes a positive contribution to the special character of Strete.
 The Conservation Area Appraisal records many of these, including stone walls and unlisted historic buildings which make a positive impact in the village.
 The plan also aims to protect these assets and to provide for their enhancement.
-All are listed as Strete Buildings & Heritage Features.